cmdaniel05-1/ReSearch/README.md

-ReSearch is a web application built to digitize and streamline the summer research opportunity process at Worcester Polytechnic Institute (WPI).
+ReSearch is a web application built to digitize and streamline the summer research recruitment process at Worcester Polytechnic Institute (WPI).
 It provides a centralized platform where faculty can post openings and students can discover, apply, and engage with research opportunities tailored to their interests.